Landlord Electrical Safety legislation 2020

 All existing tenancies will have to comply on or before April 1st, 2021.

 Due to COVID-19 pandemic, under the government’s guidance, landlords and letting, agents are required to continue to provide safe homes during the COVID19 pandemic.

-Why have these electrical regulations been introduced?
+Why have these electrical safety regulations been introduced?

 Mandatory electrical safety checks for rental properties have been discussed for some time now.
 Most landlords already follow electrical best practices.
 However, the new regulation aim is to ensure that rental properties and the tenants are safe.

 In 2018, a consultation was held by the Electrical Standards Working Group (ESWG) to discuss electrical safety in the private rented sector.
 In January 2019, the UK government published a response to the consultation that contained several recommendations.
 They concluded that it should be mandatory requirements for landlords to carry out electrical checks to take place every five years.

 Which rented properties do the Electrical Safety Regulations apply to?

 Under the new regulations which came into force on June 1st 2020, they apply to new tenancies from July 1st 2020 and existing tenancies from April 1st 2021.